craic/arduino_power/PowerBoostShield.md

 You can get the Metro unassembled, but with supplied *non-stacking* headers.

 What I have done on a couple of projects is to use the *non-stacking* headers on the PowerBoost shield and use its *stacking* headers on the Metro.
-That way you can attach the PowerBoost below the Metro, making it easier to wire up as you can see the pin labels on the Metro.
+That way you can attach the PowerBoost **below** the Metro, keeping it out of the way and making it easier to wire up the Metro.

 ![Metro PowerBoost Stack](/images/metro_powerboost_stack.png)